kodefox/exoflex-docs/docs/time-picker.md

 ### onChangeTime

 Type: `(isoString: string) => void`
 Callback when a time is picked.
-Can be used to set Time on TimePicker
+Can be used to set Time on TimePicker.

 ### placeholder